 Yes.Are major truss manufacturers' content included as libraries?

 Vectorworks has included truss content for several truss manufacturers who have agreed to provide the information for use in Braceworks.
-However, some manufacturers such as Thomas, Tomcat, Browns and CLS are not included in the default content provided at this time.
+However, some manufacturers, such as Thomas and Tomcat, are not included in the default content provided at this time.
 If a manufacturer you wish to have is missing from the default content provided, we recommend you contact those manufacturers to encourage their cooperation.
-In the meantime, for any content not provided by default, please refer to the online Help system for instructions on how to create your own truss content libraries.Are there special system requirements or additional software required?
+In the meantime, for any content not provided by default, please refer to the online help system for instructions on how to create your own truss content libraries.Are there special system requirements or additional software required?

 No. Braceworks works on the same system requirements as Vectorworks software.
 Please refer to our system requirements page for the most up-to-date information and system recommendations.Will other people be able to edit the Braceworks model if they don't have a license of Braceworks?